deocoin/nova/doc/readme-qt.rst

 ====================

 Ubuntu 11.10 has a package called 'qt-at-spi' installed by default.
-At the time of writing, having that package installed causes litecoin-qt to crash intermittently.
+At the time of writing, having that package installed causes darkcoin-qt to crash intermittently.
 The issue has been reported as `launchpad bug 857790`_, but isn't yet fixed.

 Until the bug is fixed, you can remove the qt-at-spi package to work around the problem, though this will presumably